ch007m/idpbuilder-gitea/README.md

 kubectl create secret generic dockerconfig-secret --from-file=config.json=$HOME/.config/containers/auth.json -n demo
 ```

+## Tekton pipeline building an Quarkus application and using podman remote like gitea as image repository

 - Deploy the Tekton pipeline able to build/test a Quarkus application and pushing the image
   to `gitea.cnoe.localtest.me:8443/giteaadmin/my-quarkus-app`
 ```bash